tliron/prudence/platform/README.md

 Note that only the "LoadRepresentation" method is expected to be synchronous, meaning that it must return a "CachedRepresentation" if it exists in the cache.
 The other methods can (and perhaps should) be asynchronous, meaning that they can return quickly and do the actual work in the background.

+Also note that your cache backend type can *also* implement the "platform.Startable" interface, as above.
+Doing so will automatically have it included in the call to "prudence.start".
+This is useful for cache backends that have a service running in the background.

 Example using an imaginary database:

     // platform.CacheBackend interface